 Risk Category Department in Charge Credit risk Credit risk is the possibility of a loss arising from a credit event, such as deterioration in the financial condition of a borrower, that causes an asset (including off-balance sheet transactions) to lose value or become worthless.
-Credit & Investment Planning Department Market risk Market risk is the possibility that fluctuations in interest rates, foreign exchange rates, stock prices, or other market prices will change the market value of financial products, leading to a loss.
-Corporate Risk Management Department, Risk Management Information Department Liquidity risk Liquidity risk is defined as uncertainty around the ability of the firm to meet debt obligations without incurring unacceptably large losses.
+Credit & Investment Planning Department Market risk Market risk is the possibility that fluctuations in interest rates, foreign exchange rates, equity prices, or other market prices will change the market value of financial products, leading to a loss.
+Corporate Risk Management Department Risk Management Information Department Liquidity risk Liquidity risk is defined as uncertainty around the ability of the firm to meet debt obligations without incurring unacceptably large losses.
 Examples of such risk include the possible inability to meet current and future cash flow / collateral needs, both expected and unexpected.
 In such cases, the firm may be required to raise funds at less-than-favorable rates or be unable to raise sufficient funds for settlement.
-Corporate Risk Management Department, Risk Management Information Department Operational risk Operational risk is the possibility of losses arising from inadequate or failed internal processes, people, and systems or from external events (see page 141 for information on risk categories and the departments in charge).
-Corporate Risk Management Department, Risk Management Information Department Conduct risk Conduct risk is the risk that our conduct negatively affects customers, market integrity, effective competition, public interest, and the SMBC Group's stakeholders through acts that violate laws and regulations or social norms.
-Corporate Risk Management Department, Compliance Department Model risk Model risk is the risk of potential adverse consequences or financial loss resulting from misinformed decision making based on inaccurate model outputs or using the model inappropriately.
-Corporate Risk Management Department Reputational risk Reputational risk refers to the risk of not meeting the expectations for high ethics, integrity, etc. by the stake-holders (that is, customers, shareholders, market, society, environment, employees, etc.) due to the business of the SMBC Group and the behavior of employees and other related parties leading to impairment of the Enterprise Value and decline in trust.
-General Affairs Department, Public Relations Department
+Corporate Risk Management Department Risk Management Information Department Operational risk Operational risk is the possibility of losses arising from inadequate or failed internal processes, people, and systems or from external events (see page 163 for information on risk categories and the departments in charge).
+Corporate Risk Management Department Risk Management Information Department Conduct risk Conduct risk is the risk that our conduct negatively affects customers, market integrity, effective competition, public interest, and the SMBC Group's stakeholders through acts that violate laws and regulations or social norms.
+Corporate Risk Management Department Compliance Department Model risk Model risk is the risk of potential adverse consequences or financial loss resulting from misinformed decision making based on inaccurate model outputs or using the model inappropriately.
+Corporate Risk Management Department Reputational risk Reputational risk refers to the risk of not meeting the expectations for high ethics, integrity, etc. by the stakeholders (that is, customers, shareholders, market, society, environment, employees, etc.) due to the business of the SMBC Group and the behavior of employees and other related parties, as well as of leading to impairment of the Enterprise Value and decline in trust.
+General Affairs Department Public Relations Department Environmental and social risk Environmental and social risks are the risks that environmental and social factors become risk drivers and transmit through various pathways to each risk category, ultimately resulting in losses to the SMBC Group Environmental & Social Risk Management Department of Credit & Investment Planning Department Sustainability Planning Department